How to Rent an RV

 What Do You Need to Rent an RV?

-In addition to having a valid driver’s license, there are usually a few other things that RV rental groups are going to need.
-Here are a few key items to bring with you when you rent your RV:
+In addition to having a valid driver’s license, there are usually some other things that RV rental groups are going to need.
+Here are the key things to keep in mind when you rent your RV: